 So there is a vast source of energy contained in a small handful of raisins.
-This small amount basically can not meet up your cravings, and you tend to eat more.
+This small amount basically can not meet up with your cravings, and you tend to eat more.
 This paves the way towards poor blood sugar control.

 Raisin contains a lot of fiber.
 This fiber content is responsible for the long time satiation.

 Eating a moderate amount of raisin will drive away your hunger.
-This moderate consumption is key to weight loss and controlling weight is necessary for the diabetics.
+This moderate consumption is key to weight loss and controlling weight is necessary for diabetics.

 Diabetic people have a common tendency to become hypoglycemic.
 It is a complication of regular insulin therapy.

 As raisins are an immediate energy booster, a handful of them can be the best option to overcome this.
 An acute attack of hypoglycemia needs about 15 grams of carbohydrates(2 tablespoons of raisins).

 The antioxidants, minerals, and vitamins of raisins can halt any inflammation process and make the immune system healthy.
 People with diabetes usually are immunosuppressed.
 Good raisin can improve the condition.